-Credit Hours: 3 Prerequisite: One 200-level literature course or instructor approval
+Credit Hours: 3 Prerequisite: One 200-level literature course or instructor approval Availability: On demand

 ENG 307 Shakespeare: Histories and Tragedies

 This course provides the student with a through overview of the history plays and tragedies of William Shakespeare.
 Appropriate critical and historical material will also be covered.